Yunjue Agent Tech Report: A Fully Reproducible, Zero-Start In-Situ Self-Evolving Agent System for Open-Ended Tasks: Evaluation on open-ended evolution

 \subsection{Zero-start performance on cross-domain tasks}

 We evaluate our Yunjue Agent, initialized with an empty toolset, across all five benchmarks against state-of-the-art baselines.
 Results are presented in Figure~\ref{fig:main_results}.
 For datasets excluding xSciQA, foundation model baselines (e.g., GPT-5, Gemini 3 Pro) are augmented with web search and Python interpreters.
-Conversely, on xSciQA, where standard leaderboards prohibit external tools, we explizcitly equip our backend model with a Python interpreter to ensure a fair parity comparison.
+Conversely, on xSciQA, where standard leaderboards prohibit external tools, we explicitly equip our backend model with a Python interpreter to ensure a fair parity comparison.
+We provide more detailed results in Appendix~\ref{app:results}, including the standard deviation of accuracy, token consumption and cost.

 On the heterogeneous HLE benchmark, our agent yields a significant improvement over the backend (48.0 vs. 45.8), ranking second only to GPT-5.2 Pro.
 Most notably, Yunjue Agent achieves state-of-the-art performance on DSQA, FSC, and xSciQA.
-We observe substantial absolute gains over the Gemini 3 Pro baseline, with increases of \textbf{+17.4} points on DSQA (73.5 vs. 56.6) and \textbf{+15.1} points on FSC (65.0 vs. 49.9), alongside a record-setting score of 76.5 on xSciQA.
+We observe substantial absolute gains over the Gemini 3 Pro baseline, with increases of \textbf{+16.9} points on DSQA (73.5 vs. 56.6) and \textbf{+15.1} points on FSC (65.0 vs. 49.9), alongside a record-setting score of 76.5 on xSciQA.
 Finally, on xDS, our method maintains competitive performance (59.7), surpassed only by GPT-5 Pro while outperforming all other models by a significant margin.
 These exceptional results demonstrate our method's \textbf{superior performance across a wide spectrum of tasks, laying a solid foundation for generalized knowledge accumulation and transfer.}